Star Trek (2009 film): Plot

 Recognizing that the "lightning storm" observed near Vulcan is similar to the one that occurred when he was born, Kirk convinces Pike that the signal is a trap.
 Arriving, the Enterprise finds the fleet destroyed and Narada drilling into Vulcan's core.
 Narada attacks Enterprise and Pike surrenders, delegating command of the ship to Spock and promoting Kirk to first officer.
 Kirk, Hikaru Sulu, and Chief Engineer Olson perform a space jump onto the drilling platform.
-While Olson is killed mid-jump, Kirk and Sulu disable the drill, but are unable to stop Nero launching "red matter" into Vulcan's core, forming an artificial black hole that destroys Vulcan.
+While Olson is killed mid-jump, Kirk and Sulu disable the drill, but are unable to stop Nero from launching "red matter" into Vulcan's core, forming an artificial black hole that destroys Vulcan.
 The Enterprise rescues Spock's father, Sarek, and the high council before Vulcan's destruction, but Amanda falls to her death before the transporter can lock onto her.
 As Narada approaches Earth, Nero tortures Pike to gain access to Earth's defense codes.

 Spock maroons Kirk on Delta Vega after he attempts mutiny.
 There, Kirk encounters an older Spock from an alternate timeline, who explains that he and Nero are from 2387.
 In the future, Romulus was threatened by a supernova, which Spock attempted to stop with red matter.
 His plan failed, resulting in Nero's family perishing along with Romulus, while the Narada and Spock's vessel were caught in the black hole and sent back in time.
 They were sent back 25 years apart, during which time Nero attacked the Kelvin, changing history and creating a parallel universe.
 After Spock's arrival, Nero stranded him on Delta Vega to watch Vulcan's destruction.
 Reaching a Starfleet outpost, Kirk and the elder Spock meet Montgomery "Scotty" Scott, who devises a trans-warp transporter system, allowing him and Kirk to beam onto Enterprise.

 Following the elder Spock's advice, Kirk provokes younger Spock into attacking him, forcing Spock to recognize himself as emotionally compromised and relinquish command to Kirk.
 After talking with Sarek, Spock decides to help Kirk.
 While Enterprise hides within the gas clouds of Titan, Kirk and Spock beam aboard Narada.
 Kirk fights Nero and rescues Pike, while Spock uses the elder Spock's ship to destroy the drill.
 Spock leads Narada away from Earth and sets his ship to collide with Narada.
 Enterprise beams Kirk, Pike, and Spock aboard.
 The older Spock's ship and Narada collide, igniting the red matter.
 Narada is consumed in a black hole that Enterprise escapes.

 Kirk is promoted to captain and given command of Enterprise, while Pike is promoted to rear admiral.
 Spock encounters his older self, who persuades him to continue serving in Starfleet, encouraging him to do what feels right rather than what is logical.
 Spock becomes first officer under Kirk's command.